omgnetwork/elixir-omg/docs/deployment_configuration.md

 - "DD_APM_PORT" - Datadog TCP port for APM.
 - "BATCH_SIZE" - Datadog batch size for APM.
 - "SYNC_THRESHOLD" - Datadog sync threshold for APM.
+- "ETHEREUM_BLOCK_TIME_SECONDS" - Should mirror Ethereum network's setting, defaults to 15 seconds.
 - "ETHEREUM_EVENTS_CHECK_INTERVAL_MS" - the frequency of HTTP requests towards the Ethereum clients and scanning for interested events.
 Should be less then average block time (10 to 20 seconds) on Ethereum mainnet.
 - "ETHEREUM_STALLED_SYNC_THRESHOLD_MS" - the threshold before considering an unchanging Ethereum block height to be considered a stalled sync.
 Should be slightly larger than the expected block time.
+- "LOGGER_BACKEND" - Ink or console.
+Ink will encode logs as json (useful for Datadog).
+Console will use the default elixir Logger backend.
+Default is Ink.

+***Child Chain only***

+- "FEE_ADAPTER" - The adapter to use to populate the fee specs.
+Either `file` or `feed` (case-insensitive).
+Defaults to `file` with an empty fee specs.
-- "FEE_CLAIMER_ADDRESS" - [Child Chain only!]
-20-bytes HEX-encoded string of Ethereum address of Fee Claimer.
-Set via ENV vars only for Child Chain.
-For the Watcher this values is not important and fallbacks to "DEAD000000000000000000000000000000000000".
+- "FEE_CLAIMER_ADDRESS" - 20-bytes HEX-encoded string of Ethereum address of Fee Claimer.
-- "FEE_BUFFER_DURATION_MS" - [Child Chain only!]
-Buffer period during which a fee is still valid after being updated.
+- "FEE_BUFFER_DURATION_MS" - Buffer period during which a fee is still valid after being updated.
-- "FEE_SPECS_FILE_PATH" - [Child Chain only!]
-The path to the fee specs file.
+- "FEE_SPECS_FILE_PATH" - The path to the fee specs file including the file name.
+Only applicable when `FEE_ADAPTER=file`.
-- "FEE_SPECS_FILE_NAME" - [Child Chain only!]
-The name of the fee specs file.
-- "FEE_FEED_URL" - [Child Chain, FeedAdapter only!]
-Url to fee feed service.
+- "FEE_FEED_URL" - URL to fee feed service.
+Only applicable when `FEE_ADAPTER=feed`.
-- "FEE_CHANGE_TOLERANCE_PERCENT" - [Child Chain, FeedAdapter only!] positive integer describes significance of price change.
+- "FEE_CHANGE_TOLERANCE_PERCENT" - Positive integer describes significance of price change.
 When price in new reading changes above tolerance level, prices are updated immediately.
 Otherwise update interval is preserved.
+Only applicable when `FEE_ADAPTER=feed`.
-- "STORED_FEE_UPDATE_INTERVAL_MINUTES" - [Child Chain, FeedAdapter only!] positive integer describes time interval in minutes.
+- "STORED_FEE_UPDATE_INTERVAL_MINUTES" - Positive integer describes time interval in minutes.
 The updates of token prices are carried out in update intervals as long as the changes are within tolerance.
+Only applicable when `FEE_ADAPTER=feed`.

+***Watcher and Watcher Info only***

+- "CHILD_CHAIN_URL" - Location of the Child Chain API. *mandatory*
-- "EXIT_PROCESSOR_SLA_MARGIN" - [Watcher only!] - number of Ethereum blocks since start of an invalid exit, before `unchallenged_exit` is reported to prompt to mass exit.
+- "EXIT_PROCESSOR_SLA_MARGIN" - Number of Ethereum blocks since start of an invalid exit, before `unchallenged_exit` is reported to prompt to mass exit.
 Must be smaller than "MIN_EXIT_PERIOD_SECONDS", unless "EXIT_PROCESSOR_SLA_MARGIN_FORCED=TRUE".

-- "ETHEREUM_BLOCK_TIME_SECONDS" - should mirror Ethereum network's setting, defaults to 15 seconds.
-- "LOGGER_BACKEND" - Ink or console.
-Ink will encode logs as json (useful for Datadog).
-Console will use the default elixir Logger backend.
-Default is Ink.
+***Watcher Info only***

+- "DATABASE_URL" - Postgres address *mandatory*

 ***Erlang VM configuration***